arrow-kt/arrow-check/arrow-docs/docs/quickstart/generators/README.md

 - The third and final argument is a function to a list of recursive generators.
 The function is used to defer creating the generators to avoid running into stackoverflows.

 When given a size larger than 0 `recursive` will pass both the recursive and terminal generators to the choice function, allowing recursion.
-It also decrements the size by multiplying it with the *golden ratio*.
+It also decrements the size by multiplying it with the *golden-ratio*.
 This offers good behavior in most cases.

 When the size approaches 0 the generator will terminate by only passing the terminal generators to the choice function.